-Contradiction, Fallacy and the Origins of Philosophical Argumentation, My dissertation argues that Plato’s and Aristotle’s conceptions of genuine philosophical argumentation were significantly shaped by their attempts to distance their own methods from the argumentative practices of their contemporary rivals whom Plato calls “Eristics” and Aristotle calls “Sophists”.
-I argue that we can more fully appreciate both Platonic dialectic and Aristotelian deduction by recognizing the ways both philosophers distance these argumentative methods from their closely related eristic and sophistic counterparts.
-In particular, I argue that Plato’s and Aristotle’s definitions of contradiction, refutation and deduction bear traces of their engagements with these contemporary opponents, and that some of the peculiar features of their philosophical methods are best understood as restrictions that exclude eristic and sophistic argumentation from the class of genuine philosophical arguments.
+Refutation, Deduction and The Demarcation of Philosophy from Sophistry, My dissertation argues that Plato’s and Aristotle’s conceptions of genuine philosophical argumentation were significantly shaped by their attempts to distance their own methods from the argumentative practices of their contemporary sophistic rivals.
+I argue that we can more fully appreciate both Platonic dialectic and Aristotelian deduction by recognizing the ways both philosophers distance these argumentative methods from their closely related sophistic counterparts.
+In particular, I argue that Plato’s and Aristotle’s definitions of contradiction, refutation and deduction bear traces of their engagements with these opponents, and that some of the more puzzling features of these philosophical methods are best understood as restrictions that exclude eristic and sophistic argumentation from the class of genuine philosophical arguments.
+I show that it was in large part through their efforts to demarcate their argumentation from that of their sophistic opponents that Plato laid the groundwork for, and Aristotle brought to completion, the first logical theory in Western philosophy.

 Power, Getting What You Want and Happiness: Gorgias 466A4-472D7,Journal of Ancient Philosophy Vol. 11 No. 2 (2017), pp. 22-44.
 Abstract: Interpreters of Socrates’ argument at Gorgias 466A4-468E5 that rhetoricians and tyrants have little power because they do almost nothing they want tend either to think that the argument is invalid, or that Socrates relies upon peculiar uses of the terms ‘power’ and ‘want.’
 By examining this passage within its larger dialectical context, I show that Socrates’ argument is valid and relies only on his interlocutor’s conventional use of the terms ‘power’ and ‘want.’